turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ## Due Dates & Reminders
 * Complete the [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) for this lesson by **EOD Friday of Week 1.**
+* You will use your completed resume in week 5 via resume review activities
+* Final resume due date is EOD Friday of Week 5through the end of mod survey
+* Portfolios can be submitted during the inning, as long as its before EOD Friday of Week 5

  Check out PD office hours or contact the Career team for questions and support!